Abdulrahman843/Number-Swapping-App/README.md

-# Number Swapping Project
+# Number Swapping App

-This project allows users to enter a number (at least 3 digits) and swap the second and last digits of the number.
+This app allows users to enter a number (at least 3 digits) and swap the second and last digits of the number.
 The program provides the original number and the newly swapped number as output.

 ## Features